Ocean monitoring - Strengthening coastal resilience

 Coastal ecosystems are under pressure from nutrient run-off, climate-driven shifts, and biomass production.

-Governments and regulators already deploy physical and chemical sensors, but continuous biological data is missing
+Governments and regulators already deploy a variety of sensors, but continuous biological data is missing that is able to identify threats like invasive species.

 How we’re solving it